Semrush vs Ahrefs: Which SEO Tool Should You Choose?

 • Content Explorer finds most-linked content for outreach ideas

-Both platforms deliver comprehensive technical SEO audits.
+Both platforms deliver thorough technical SEO audits.
 They crawl your website and report on technical health issues, including broken links, crawl errors, missing meta tags, slow pages, and structured data validation.

 • Overall Site Health score with categorized issue reports